Digging stick: Polynesia

+In Hawaii, the ‘o‘o is further used in groundbreaking ceremonies.

 East Africa

 Ethiopia

 The most common digging stick found in Ethiopia is the ankassay in Amharic, a Semitic language spoken in Ethiopia and the second-most spoken Semitic language in the world.
 The ankassay is a single shaft that is about 4–5 feet in length with a socket-hafted pointed iron blade as the tip.

 Two other digging sticks are unique to the Harar region located in East-Central Ethiopia, which are considered to be unusual due to their function beyond the basic use of other digging sticks, and the use of one as a plough.

-The deungora is a particularly long digging stick is about 110 centimetres, or approximately 3.6 feet, in length with a socket-hafted pointed iron blade as the tip.
+The deungora is a particularly long digging stick, which is about 110 centimetres, or approximately 3.6 feet, in length with a socket-hafted pointed iron blade as the tip.
 What's unique about this digging stick is that a bored stone, about 15 centimetres in diameter, is attached at the opposing end.
 This stone shares the same form as other bored stones that have been discovered in archaeological sites in Africa.

 Maresha is the Gurage name, also the same word used by the Amhara, for a digging stick that differs in construction because of its forked form.
 It is used primarily to dig holes for construction, planting, and harvesting roots and tubers.
 This tool is used as a plow to turn over the soil of an entire field before planting.
 It is used to break clods of soil in areas where the soil is hard or in areas that may be too steep for ploughing, and to dig holes for construction or to transplant domestic plants.
 When compared to the ankassay, this digging stick can perform the same duties and in addition can be used as a hoe.